You Might Not Be Getting All The Benefits Of Vitamin D If You're Low In Magnesium

 Vitamin D has been making headlines for its relationship to the pandemic, and a recent study found that in one cohort of patients hospitalized with COVID-19, 80% were deficient in the micronutrient.

-While it's still too early to draw concrete conclusions, there is research that suggests vitamin D may indeed help prevent infection because of its ability to support lung health and boost immunity.* COVID-19 aside, most of us understand it's important to get enough vitamin D. What isn't as well known is that it may actually be worth taking with a side of magnesium.
+While it's still too early to draw concrete conclusions, there is research that suggests vitamin D may indeed help prevent infection because of its ability to support lung health1 and boost immunity2.* COVID-19 aside, most of us understand it's important to get enough vitamin D. What isn't as well known is that it may actually be worth taking with a side of magnesium.
 Here's why.

 The relationship between magnesium and vitamin D.